andrewferrier/debugprint.nvim/README.md

     opts = { … },
     dependencies = {
         "echasnovski/mini.nvim", -- Needed to enable :ToggleCommentDebugPrints for NeoVim <= 0.9
-        "nvim-treesitter/nvim-treesitter" -- Only needed for NeoVim 0.8
+        "nvim-treesitter/nvim-treesitter" -- Needed to enable treesitter for NeoVim 0.8
     },
     -- Remove the following line to use development versions, -- not just the formal releases